Biden Raises Tone and Blame Trump for 'Responsibility' in Capitol Invasion | World

 Biden’s decision to use the year-long speech of the Capitol invasion to blame Trump and his Republican allies directly for their role in this unprecedented attack on American democracy marks a sharp escalation in the president’s strategy toward the riots.

-During his first year in office, Biden has chosen to ignore Trump, who still refuses to admit defeat in the 2020 presidential election and continues to pervade conspiracy theories among his millions of followers, saying he was the real winner despite have lost by more than seven million votes.
+During his first year in office, Biden has chosen to ignore Trump, who still refuses to admit defeat in the 2020 presidential election.
+The Republican continues to pervade conspiracy theories among his millions of followers, saying he was the real winner, despite having lost by more than seven million votes.

+VIDEO: Watch footage of the invasion and depredation inside the US Capitol

 “President Biden has been clear about the threat the former president poses to American democracy,” he insisted.